patrickchilders/heatmap-proj-backend/README.md

 # heatmap-proj-backend
 Heatmap mini-portfolio project backend made with express.js

-## Impleneted Routes
+## Implemented Routes

 ### GET /geoip
-Returns all latitude/longitude pairs in the datsource CSV file.
+Returns all latitude/longitude pairs in the data source CSV file.

 ### GET /geoip/boundingBox
 Accepts a bounds[] denoting the four corners of the bounding box.